Braayy/BetterGUI/README.md

 - `addPlaceable(int)` adds a GUISlotPlaceable without a click handler in the specified slot index.

 ### Actions
-There are three actions to do when a button in clicked:
+There are five actions to do when a button in clicked:
 - `simpleUpdate()` updates the GUI by only changing the items.
 - `fullUpdate()` updates the GUI by changing everything, including title, slots and size.
 - `open(Player)` opens the GUI to the player.